Ashiix/scripts/README.md

-A collection of Arch Linux scripts that make day-to-day life easier
+Collection of Arch Linux scripts to make day-to-day life easier